Swifter1243/VivifyTemplate/README.md

 When you press `F5` or use `Vivify > Build > Build Working Version Uncompressed`, you'll build an uncompressed bundle for your "working version".

 The working version just allows you to configure a version to quickly export to for fast iteration.
 You can change your working version in `Vivify > Settings > Set Working Version`.

+# Examples

+If you installed the "Examples" package, navigate to `Assets/VivifyTemplate/Examples/Scenes`.
+Here you'll find a bunch of scenes that explore various concepts.

+- **Custom Objects**: How to make custom notes, bombs, chains, and sabers.
+- **Depth**: How to read and use the depth texture.
+- **Grab Pass**: How to use grab passes to create distortion effects.
+- **Light**: How to sample from Unity's lighting system in shaders.
+- **Noise**: How to use various noise functions provided in the CGIncludes module (which the examples depend on).
+- **Opacity**: How to use blend modes to create transparency.
+- **Post Processing**: How to make post-processing shaders for VR.
+- **Skybox**: How to create a skybox for your scene.
+- **Spaces**: Understanding various "spaces" (object, world, view)
+- **Vectors**: How to obtain useful vector information. (world normals, view vector, camera forward)
+- **Vertex**: How to manipulate vertices in a vertex shader.

+When looking at example objects, their names in the hierarchy will tell you what they are doing.
+Be sure to explore their shaders (`Assets/VivifyTemplate/Examples/Shaders`), as they include in-code comments providing explanations.